About the program

 Do I need to know how to play an instrument?

 All undergraduate B.M. students, including composition majors, must take applied instrument lessons and perform in a major ensemble each semester they are enrolled in composition applied lessons.
 Thus, they need to audition in their instrument of choice or voice (solo skill level) and be accepted by the performance area as well.
 A B.A. in music technology is not required to perform in an ensemble.

 Is the Music Technology emphasis like a “recording engineering” degree?

 Sound and music recording is one of the areas of specialty offered, and students in the program are trained in a range of sound and music creative skills.
 Examples are sound synthesis, computer interaction, live and studio recording of various types of ensembles and soloists (classical and jazz style recording techniques), creative sound/music editing, sound design, and script programming as related to sound synthesis and design.

-How do I audition for the B.A. with emphasis in Music Technology?
+How do I audition for the B.A. with focus in Music Technology?

 The audition is an interview with the area faculty who will assess your readiness for the program.
 Since this is a music program, students must be functioning musicians (able to read music on an instrument).
 Also, you need to demonstrate facility with music technology (done during the interview).
 You must also be ready to take undergraduate theory courses.
 Remember, this is a music program and it is focused on the artistic and creative aspects of the craft.
 We place emphasis on listening skills and musical acuity - skills that characterize all good music technicians.

 Do I need to audition for the Music Minor with emphasis in Music Technology?